iteg-hq/staticsql/readme.md

 You will need the following installed to complete the tutorial:

 - StaticSQL (see previous section) .
-- Visual Studio with the "Data storage an processing" workload.
+- Visual Studio with the "Data storage and processing" workload.

 ### Create a new project